 1/4 cup water

 Add figs to a bowl and cover with room temperature water.
 Soak 4 hours in the refrigerator, covered.
 Drain figs and pull off any stems.
 Preheat over to 350° F and line an 8 x 8-inch baking dish with parchment paper, make sure that the paper hangs over the edges an inch or two.

-Wash and dry food processor.
+Wash and dry food processor(affiliate link).
 Combine figs, dates, lemon juice, water, and vanilla extract.
 Process until mixture forms a thick paste.
 Wet a rubber spatula and spread paste on top of dough, in an even layer.
 Top with crumble; press crumble lightly into the paste.

 Place dish on the middle rack and bake for 35 minutes.
 Remove from the oven and allow to cool 15 minutes before removing from baking dish.
 Cool another 10 to 15 minutes before slicing into shapes of choice.